 Hongdae, Bukchon Hanok Village, and even Gangnam are home to many popular cafes you should not miss.

-GREEM CAFE YEONNAM-DONG 239-2 is a popular place, but you should not skip Onion Cafe Anguk either – they are set inside a traditional hanok house, and they have some of the best coffee in Seoul.
+GREEM CAFE YEONNAM-DONG 239-2 is a popular place, but you should not skip Onion Cafe Anguk either.
+It is set inside a traditional hanok house and has some of the best coffee in Seoul.

 Seoul is home to one of the most developed cosmetics markets in the world.
-K-beauty has taken the world by storm and for good reason.
-With many affordable brands, but also luxury ones, you will surely find something for your skin needs.
+K-beauty has taken the world by storm, and for good reason.
+With many affordable brands and luxury ones, you will surely find something for your skin needs.

-Apart from shopping for cosmetics, you should not skip going for a facial at one of the most important SPAs hosted by luxury brands such as Sulwhasoo, OHui, or AHA.
+Apart from shopping for cosmetics, you should not skip a facial treatment at one of the most important SPAs hosted by luxury brands such as Sulwhasoo, OHui, or AHA.

 Sulwhasoo focuses on the healing and anti-aging powers of ginseng.
-Their SPA is located in Gangnam and is one of the most luxurious in town.
-Book your SPA session online and save!
+Its spa is located in Gangnam and is one of the most luxurious in town.
+Book your spa session online and save!

-O HUI&WHOO SPA is easily accessible due to its location in Myeongdong, and they offer different treatments with some of LG’s premium cosmetic brands, OHUI, Whoo, and SU:M. Book your treatment online here!
+O HUI&WHOO SPA is easily accessible due to its location in Myeongdong.
+It offers different treatments with LG’s premium cosmetic brands, OHUI, Whoo, and SU:M. Book your treatment online here!

 Learn to make Makgeolli

-Makgeolli is a sweet alcoholic drink made out of fermented rice.
-It has a milky aspect, and it has to be consumed while fresh (same as dairy products).
-Ingrid likes it a lot, but it is too sweet for Alex’s taste, diabetes aside.
+Makgeolli is a sweet alcoholic drink made from fermented rice.
+It has a milky aspect, and it must be consumed while fresh (the same as dairy products).
+Ingrid likes it a lot but is too sweet for Alex’s taste, diabetes aside.

 Koreans drink makgeolli out of cups, not glasses.

 On a rainy day, you can learn how to brew makgeolli from an expert.
-Apart from learning the secret of this popular Korean drink, you will have the chance to try a few different types.
+Apart from learning the secret of this popular Korean drink, you can try a few different types.

 Experience a hanok with Megheolli SPA